 The vertical posts are 2"x2" and 58" tall and 93" apart (front of one to front of the other).
 The vertical posts are u-bolted to the main frame which allows removal and some front-back adjustment, as needed.

 The bottom horizontal bars are 2" tall and 1.5" wide.
 They are 31" long (check your kayak's width).
+I should have made at least two of these 33" long to better handle the tandem kayak better (it barely fits on the 31" bars).

 The top horizontal bars are 1.5"x1.5".
-They are also 31" long and barely fit a wide tandem kayak.
+They are also 31" long.

 There is 25.5" between the top of the bottom crossbar to the top of the top crossbar.